opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 The `syncMasterTime` is an advanced tool provided by the Toolkit which allows to synchronize the data sources between them.
 That means for every data received, the timestamp will be checked and ordered to be sure that for a given time `t`, the data is synchronized.
-In case of the H264 binary data, the timeStamp is extracted from the first bytes of the stream, the raw data is then extracted by shifting the bytes of the timeStamp length.
+In the case of the H264 binary data, the timeStamp is extracted from the first bytes of the stream, the raw data is then extracted by shifting the bytes of the timeStamp length.

 The `offering`, `observedProperty` and `endpoint` are the ones extracted from the GetCap request.